 Two month's ago I started the A to Z Country Blog and the first amazing destination was Australia followed by Belgium.
-This month I had another frightful decision on which destination to take you to.
-The world's most populated country - China, classical Cuba, great all-rounder of Canada, British Overseas Territory - the Cayman Islands, beautiful pacific Cook Islands, Dutch Caribbean island - Curacao or the diverse and lush Costa Rica.
-Some may or may not be classed as countries but all very worthy of travelling too!
-In the end, Cyprus spoke to me or perhaps it was the love of Aphrodite or, known to the Romans as Venus.
+This month I had another frightful decision about which destination to take you to.
+The world's most populated country - China, classical Cuba, the great all-rounder of Canada, the British Overseas Territory - the Cayman Islands, the beautiful pacific Cook Islands, the Dutch Caribbean island - of Curacao, or the diverse and lush Costa Rica.
+Some may or may not be classed as countries but all are very worthy of traveling too!
+In the end, Cyprus spoke to me or perhaps it was the love of Aphrodite, known to the Romans as Venus.

 Paphos on a Summer's Day ©MDHarding